unboxed/unboxed.co/source/blog/2020-07-09-some-ideas-for-what-an-alternative-planning-register-could-look-like.html.markdown

 So, we would like to hear any thoughts you have on our prototypes (don’t worry, we expect them to be flawed and we’re not precious about them!) and any of the points raised in this or [yesterday's blog post](https://unboxed.co/blog/is-now-the-time-to-build-a-national-planning-register/).

-Share your thoughts on twitter with [@icoo](https://twitter.com/icoo) or email michelle.isme@unboxedconsulting.com :)
+Share your thoughts on twitter with [@icoo](https://twitter.com/icoo) or email michelle.isme@unboxed.co